 Our expert employment lawyers work extensively with company directors and senior executives, with the aim of:

 - Minimising the effect of contractual post termination restrictions.

-- Ensuring that employers follow a fair and legal redundancy process.
+- Ensuring that employers follow a fair redundancy process, adhering to redundancy law.

 - Maximising the value of redundancy packages.

 We will review your employment contract to check that any restrictions on your leaving and joining a new venture are clear and reasonable.
 A full understanding of your contractual restrictions may be particularly important if you are setting up your own business in the same sector as your employer, or going to work for a major competitor, as there may be clauses in your contract intended to prevent you from doing that.

 Hine Legal’s employment lawyers can examine your contract, and give you a realistic view of your current position and what may be done about it.
 We can also discuss with you the strategy and tactics involved in leaving your current employer.

 If your employer has made you redundant, or indicated that your post is at risk, you are legally entitled to a fair redundancy procedure.
 Your employer must act according to your contract and legal redundancy rights, including providing a redundancy consultation period.
 Hine Legal’s team will ensure that you are fully aware of these redundancy rights, and support you through the process to help you secure anything that you are entitled to.

 If you have been offered a settlement agreement, you will need independent legal advice on the terms and effect of the agreement.
 We can also provide a steer on whether the package is reasonable.
 You are not obliged to accept the settlement agreement that your employer has proposed, and we can assist you with any negotiations.
 By signing a settlement agreement, you will waive your right to make a future claim against your employer at an employment tribunal, so it is important to take legal advice to ensure that it covers everything that you are entitled to.